cardano-foundation/developer-portal/docs/operate-a-stake-pool/register-stake-pool.md

 ## Get the hash of your JSON file

-Upload your poolMetaData.json file to a Web site that you administer or a public Web site.
+Upload your `poolMetaData.json` file to a web site that you administer or a public web site.
 For example, you can upload to GitHub.
 Verify the metadata hashes by comparing your uploaded .json file and your local .json file's hash.

 ```